Deptford Pink, Grass Pink, Wild Pink

 Dianthus armeria L. is the correct and accepted scientific name for this species of Armeria.
 The genus and species were both named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 333 accepted species in the Armeria genus (as of 5-12-21 when this page was last updated).
-The Armeria genus is a member of the plant family Caryophyllaceae with a total of 98 genera.
-Those numbers could change periodically as updates are made.
+As of 12-29-21 when this page was last updated, Plants of the World Online lists 343 accepted species in the Armeria genus.
+The Armeria genus is a member of the plant family Caryophyllaceae with a total of 101 genera.
+Those numbers could change periodically as updates are made on POWO.

 The above distribution map for Dianthus armeria from Plants of the World Online, by permission, shows where the species is native in green and where it was introduced in purple.
-The map on the USDA Plants Database is somewhat different and includes all states in the U.S. except Arizona and North Dakota
+The map on the USDA Plants Database is somewhat different.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.